phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.md

 	  {HighlightClassStartWithChar {character} {processing_procedure}} *
 	}

+#### readmeta

+The readmeta section acts exactly the same as the meta section described above with the only exception being that the theme coloring used to color the foreground of tagged text will differ from meta syntax.
+The idea is that the meta color should be only slightly different than the background color but the readmeta color should have a higher contrast to the background to make it more readable.
+Typically, things like Markdown URLs or image file locations would be marked with this type instead of meta.
+Both meta and readmeta classes are hidden or shown with the "View / Show/Hide Meta Characters" menu option.

 #### advanced

 The advanced section allows for more complex language parsing scenarios (beyond what can be handled with a regular expression only) and allows the user to change the font rendering (i.e., bold, italics, underline, overstrike, superscript, subscript, and font size) and handle mouse clicks.